ravindranathakila/public/post.20140307000000.md

 Are you special?
 ================

-One of the best advice I've got is by a colleague who was intriguing and hard to work with given his laser sharp focus on goals and no tolerance for beating about the bush or chit chat.
-He told me,
+One of the best advice I've got was from a very talented colleague with the ability to understand the high-level technical implications of projects very fast.
+He used to tell me,

 "You're not special; you know?"

+These words have great depth and is similar to "Stay hungry, stay foolish".